 You can see details here for Virginia’s benchmark plan, which does include coverage for both basic and major dental services for children.

-Eight insurers offer stand-alone dental plans through the Virginia exchange
+Which insurers offer dental coverage through the Virginia marketplace?

 - Anthem BCBS